Level 3, A Level

 Specific Entry Requirements

-Grade C/4 or above in History GCSE (if taken).
-Grade C/5 in English Language.
+Grade C/5 or above in GCSE History (if taken).
+Grade C/4 in or above in GCSE English Language.

 - History trip(s).